ayrat555/cargo-mode/README.md

 (setq compilation-scroll-output t)
 ```

 By default `cargo-mode` use `comint` mode for compilation buffer.
-Set `cargo-mode-use-comint` to nil to use `compilation` mode instead.
+Set `cargo-mode-use-comint` to nil to disable it.

 ```el
 (use-package cargo-mode